nomnivore/ollama.nvim/README.md

 `ollama.nvim` provides the following built-in actions:

-- `display`: Display the response in a floating window.
+- `display`: Stream and display the response in a floating window.
 - `replace`: Replace the current selection with the response.
+  - Uses the `extract` pattern to extract the response.
+- `insert`: Insert the response at the current cursor line
+  - Uses the `extract` pattern to extract the response.
+- `display_replace`: Stream and display the response in a floating window, then replace the current selection with the response.
+  - Uses the `extract` pattern to extract the response.
+- `display_insert`: Stream and display the response in a floating window, then insert the response at the current cursor line.
   - Uses the `extract` pattern to extract the response.

 Sometimes, you may need functionality that is not provided by